techworldwithmurali/devops-zero-to-hero/README.md

 Follow on-screen instructions to reset the password and disable anonymous access.

 ## Conclusion
 Congratulations!
-Nexus 3 is now installed on your CentOS 7 / Amazon Linux instance.
+Nexus 3 is now installed on your Amazon Linux instance.
 If you encounter any issues, feel free to ask in the comments.

 ---